 U Catenacciu di Sartè

 The exact origin of the U Catenacciu procession remains unknown, but this age-old tradition has stood the test of time, bearing witness to the region’s religious fervour.
-Every Good Friday, in the dead of night, Sartène relives Christ’s ascent to Calvary through a poignant Way of the Cross in the narrow streets of the old town.
+Every Good Friday, in the dead of night, Sartène relives Christ’s ascent to Calvary with a poignant Way of the Cross through the narrow streets of the old town.

-The anonymous penitent, dressed in an alb and red bonnet, carries a 33kg solid wooden cross and drags a heavy chain attached to his ankle.
+The anonymous penitent, dressed in an alb and a red bonnet, carries a solid wooden cross weighing 33 kg and drags a heavy chain attached to his ankle.
 At his side, another penitent dressed in white, representing Simon of Cyrene, helps him carry his burden.
 They are followed by eight black-clad penitents carrying Christ, flanked by the local brotherhood.
-All walk barefoot, in solemn silence.
+All walk barefoot in solemn silence.